 The cement properties are classified into PHYSICAL PROPERTIES and CHEMICAL PROPERTIES

-Fineness is the measure of the particles of cement or the specific surface area of cement.
+The Fineness of cement is the measure of the particles of cement or the specific surface area of cement.
 The hydration rate of cement is directly related to its fineness.
-Higher the fineness of cement higher is the specific surface area available per unit volume of cement. ie More area is available for cement and water action (hydration).
+The higher the fineness of cement higher the specific surface area available per unit volume of cement. ie More area is available for cement and water action (hydration).
 This increases the rate of hydration and early gaining of strength in concrete.
 Bleeding can also be reduced by an increase in the fineness of the cement.
 But this in turn leads to dry shrinkage which can be managed by using more water.

-Fineness can be determined by using sieve analysis test, or air permeability test or sedimentation method.
+Fineness can be determined by using a sieve analysis test, air permeability test or a sedimentation method.

 Soundness refers to the ability of hardened cement paste not to shrink or expand and retains its volume.
 If there is any change in volume, cracks may develop and the cement can be distinguished as unsound cement.
 Unsound cement can affect the durability and life of the structure.
 Soundness can also be defined as the volume stability of cement.